 18. UE#1 sends ACK to UE#2 via the session control path.

 19. The application data channel between UE#1 and UE#2 is established.
-In this example, it is not anchored in MF/MRF.
+In this example, it is not anchored in MF.
 It is used to transmit application data.

 20. When the application data channel is not needed any longer, it is terminated by existing session termination procedures.
 The application data channel may also be terminated in the UEs and IMS networks when the SIP session timers expire.

-Editor's note: Other procedures are for FFS.